 Practical Training Session

-After successfully completing the theory component, practical training and assessment is conducted, usually on either a Saturday or Sunday morning on the weekend after.
-Please click here to download the Recreational Skippers Practical syllabus (Link to document as per current website)
+After successfully completing the theory component, practical training and assessment is conducted, usually on either a Saturday or Sunday morning on the weekend after at a time suitable for you.
+This component can be completed using one of EFYC’s boats if required.

 Please bring to the Practical session: